matthewyingtao/gatsbyPortfolio/data/posts/objectDestructuring/index.md

 1. Makes the properties used in a function more obvious.
 2. Makes function calls more readable by providing context such as `firstTimeDiscount: true`
-3. Helps to prevent side effects.
+3. Helps to prevent function side effects.
-4. Enables code editors to give more helpful suggestions.
+4. Enables some code editors to give more helpful suggestions.

-Thanks for reading! 👋